 These Listing Particulars have been prepared on the basis that any offer of Securities in any Member State of the EEA and the UK (each a "Relevant State") will be made pursuant to an exemption from the requirement to publish a prospectus for offers of securities under the Prospectus Regulation.
-Accordingly, any person making or intending to make an offer in that Relevant State of Securities which are the subject of the offering contemplated in these Listing Particulars may only do so in circumstances in which no obligation arises for the Issuer, UBS AG London Branch (the "Global Co-ordinator and Joint Lead Manager"), Citigroup Global Markets Limited, Credit Suisse Securities (Europe) Limited, J.P.
-Morgan Securities plc, Merrill Lynch International (together the "Joint Lead Managers") or Goodbody Stockbrokers UC and J&E Davy (together the "Co-Lead Managers" and together with the Global Co-ordinator and Joint Lead Manager and the Joint Lead Managers, the "Managers") to publish a prospectus pursuant to Article 3 of the Prospectus Regulation, in relation to such offer.
+Accordingly, any person making or intending to make an offer in that Relevant State of Securities which are the subject of the offering contemplated in these Listing Particulars may only do so in circumstances in which no obligation arises for the Issuer, BNP Paribas, Citigroup Global Markets Limited, J&E Davy, Morgan Stanley & Co.
+International plc and UBS AG London Branch (together the "Managers") to publish a prospectus pursuant to Article 3 of the Prospectus Regulation, in relation to such offer.
 Neither the Issuer nor the Managers have authorised, nor do they authorise, the making of any offer of Securities in circumstances in which an obligation arises for the Issuer or the Managers to publish a prospectus for such offer.